 With my family, it was about the same.
 Because they figured, I guess, to be a transgender, HIV is right along the same.
 We already felt like you was dead when we found out you were transgender.

 Talk to me about that.
 That's a sad phrase that you just said.
 Tell me about when you came to them and said, "I'm transgender."

 Yeah.
 See, they went through a mourning process.
 My two sisters went through because they mourned the loss of a brother.
 Because they had a brother no more.
 And my mother, she went through mourning because she lost a son.
 She has embraced me way further than I thought she could have ever been capable of doing.
 Because of the time she was raised in, and how she was taught, I did not think she would be able to get to the point she is today.
 My sisters, they didn't have too much trouble with it.

 What year was this that you shared with them that you were transitioning?

 I think it was '90.

 OK.
-So, in 1990, you shared that information with them?
-Do you remember kind of where you were?
+So, in 1990, you shared that information with them.
+Do you remember where you were?
 Was it over the phone?
 Was it face to face?

 It was on the phone, never in face to face -- not with my mama.